-Facies analysis and sequence stratigraphy of clastic and mixed sedimentary successions of continental to shallowmarine environments in terms of depositional processes and stratigraphic architecture.
+My research focuses on facies analysis and sequence stratigraphy of clastic and mixed sedimentary successions of continental to shallowmarine environments in terms of depositional processes and stratigraphic architecture.

 LUCA CAPRARO

 My research focuses on reconstructing the stratigraphy and climatic evolution of the Central Mediterranean during the Pliocene and Pleistocene based on the study of onland marine sediments from Southern Italy.